kishorekumar34671-hash/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

-1. Load the dataset and select the required input features and profit.
+1.Load the dataset and select the required input features and profit.

 2.Scale the data to make the values suitable for training.